Quick and easy way to choose the right size cane for your project

-Are you confused as to what size chair cane you need for your next project?
+Are you confused about choosing the right size chair cane you need for your next project?

-After you have both measurements, compare them to a table that the supply companies have in their catalogs and online.
+After you have both measurements, compare them using a table the supply companies have in their online catalogs.

 Those tables have the correct size cane to order based on your two measurements, making it easy to place your order.